 - Serve advertisements to audience target; primarily a demographic of adult coffee enthusiasts between 25-55 with an average household income of $72K

-The campaign delivered over 4 million total impressions during a 7 week period, which greatly surpassed prior campaign results and generally accepted industry standards.
-Key findings from the campaign include:
+The campaign delivered over 4 million total impressions during a 6 week period, which greatly surpassed prior campaign results and generally accepted industry standards.
+Key findings from the campaign included:

-Omnichannel marketing campaigns have a lot of moving parts, but how can you be certain that each part is working collectively to drive in-store sales?
-Elements including surface level and traditional analytics, such as click-throughs and conversion rates, cannot paint the entire picture of your campaign, which leaves you curious as to whether or not your campaign directly attributed in-store revenue.
-Sales lift is used by retailers, brands, and agencies to calculate the percentage increase or decrease in each metric for users who received a campaign versus a controlled group.
-The lift also measures metrics from historical data such as sales prior to promotion, and sales average of a particular time period while eliminating any promotions and sales compared to the same period of the prior year or season.
+Omnichannel marketing campaigns have many moving parts, but how can you be certain that each part is working collectively to drive in-store sales?
+Elements including surface level and traditional analytics, such as click-throughs and conversion rates, cannot paint the entire picture of your campaign, which leaves you unsure as to whether or not your campaign directly attributed in-store revenue.
+This is why sales lift measurement is so important in assessing the true impact of a campaign.
+Examining historical data such as sales prior to promotion and sales compared to the same period of the prior year contrasted with results delivered during the campaign provides the attributable metrics needed to determine overall effectiveness.
 Without a sales lift analysis, marketers could very well be leaving out a crucial piece of their campaign puzzle.
-ShopAdvisor’s capabilities including sales lift, ensure your campaigns are fulfilled to the best standards in the industry.